zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![Authorize AzureAppService button is highlighted.](media/app-service-cicd-settings-save.png)

-Once you select **Save**, the portal will add your app service publishing profile as a secret to your Github repository.
+Once you select **Save**, the portal will add your App Service publishing profile as a secret to your Github repository.
 This will allow Github Actions to publish the Parts Unlimited web site to the staging deployment slot.
 Additionally, the portal will create a YAML file that describes the steps required to build and publish the code in the partsunlimited repository.

 6. Visit your Github repository on Github.com to look for changes.
 Navigate to `.github/workflows` **(1)** to see the **YAML file (2)** and the commit **(3)** made to the repository on your behalf.